mattmaynes2/aria/reports/research/06-CustomDevices.md

 actuators with non-binary inputs and outputs.
 The interactions between such devices may be more complex than for binary devices due to the increased number of possible states.

-With the goal of providing a range of actuators which are potentially related to multiple different sensors, as well as devices with non-binary inputs and outputs, we have investigated the following
-devices:
+This section investigates some smart devices which are potentially within the team's ability to build.

 - Motion Sensors